dvdsgl/csharp-in-style/Comments.md

 ```

 Long comments tend to grow from smaller ones, so it's simpler to always use `//` than to switch to `/* ... */` when a comment becomes "long".

+The only recommended use of `/* ... */`-style comments is for commenting out code.
+Please do not comment out multiple lines of code with `//`.
+You should avoid commenting out code anyway, prefering version control or other methods.